-~ Stillroom St. John’s Wort Flower Tincture has been infused as FRESH RAW harvested plant flower tops/materials to isolate the active constituents of this plant ----- Local Wild Premium hand harvested Tinctures (and Infused STW Flower Oil) made from the fresh form of this plant are Superior to anything you can find isolated, imported or dried at the grocery store/mercantile or health food store.~
+The Stillroom St. John’s Wort Flower Extract has been infused as FRESH RAW harvested plant flower tops/materials to isolate the active constituents of this plant ----- Local Wild Premium hand harvested Extracts (and Infused STW Flower Oil) made from the fresh form of this plant are Superior to anything you can find isolated, imported or dried at the grocery store/mercantile or health food store.~

 How To Use: